Calls to extend Covid support for small businesses

 On Thursday, the furlough scheme will start to be phased out.
 This means the minimum 5 per cent of wage costs that employers contribute for furloughed staff through national insurance and pension contributions will rise to 14 per cent.

 Firms will also have to start paying any VAT deferred from last year, and companies in the retail, leisure and hospitality sectors will lose business rates exemptions.
+It’s essential for businesses to consult a good accountant such as East London Accountants to plan their steps on time.

 Repayments on more than £45bn of emergency bounce back loans taken out during the pandemic will also soon have to start being made.